UPDATE 1-Russia's VTB says held talks on Congo Eurobond issue

 (Adds detail, context)

-MOSCOW, July 5 Russian bank VTB discussed the possibility of the Democratic Republic of Congo issuing a sovereign Eurobond during recent meetings in the central African country, the bank said on Wednesday.
+MOSCOW, July 5 (Reuters) - Russian bank VTB discussed the possibility of the Democratic Republic of Congo issuing a sovereign Eurobond during recent meetings in the central African country, the bank said on Wednesday.

 Congolese officials said on Monday that VTB bankers had met with Prime Minister Bruno Tshibala to discuss a possible $1 billion investment fund to finance "strategic projects".